atriap/COVID-19-Analysis-in-Indonesia/README.md

 ## Data Transformation

 The data will be changed from the original wide format to long format, using **tidyr** package.
-The result of the data transformation will be saved as `cov_jabar_akumulasi_pivot`!
+The result of the data transformation will be saved as `cov_jabar_akumulasi_pivot`

 Inspect the amount of rows and columns using `dim()` function.